-The investigations analyse claims paid under the policy terms, on the policies on risk.
-All 'normal' claims should be included, i.e. ex-gratia claims arising during a Free Cover Period should be excluded.
+The investigations analyse claims on the policies on risk.
+All 'normal' claims should be included, i.e. ex-gratia claims should not be treated as a claim but should be shown as an exit with "Type of exit" coded "E".